 - La Cabrera

-- Fire, by W Barcelona
+- Fire, at W Barcelona

 - Rías Kru

-- Assalto, Wine bar
+- Assalto, Wine Bar

 - Ultramarinos Marín